stanford-rc/www.sherlock.stanford.edu/src/docs/storage/data-transfer.md

     expected.

-    For transferring large amounts of data, Sherlock features a specific [Data Transfer Node](#dtn), with dedicated bandwidth, as well as a managed [Globus endpoint](#globus), that can be used for scheduled, unattended data transfers.
+    For transferring large amounts of data, Sherlock features a specific [Data Transfer Node](#data-transfer-nodes-dtns), with dedicated bandwidth, as well as a managed [Globus endpoint](#globus), that can be used for scheduled, unattended data transfers.